 There are many types of DDoS attacks.
 Some are purely volumetric, meant to deny access to your web applications by saturating available bandwidth.
 In many cases, a firewall is not enough to stop volumetric attacks.
 If your NGINX instance has a 10 Gb network card, ModSecurity cannot mitigate an attack of more than 10 Gbps, not accounting for the legitimate traffic your traffic is handling.
 To mitigate volumetric DDoS attacks, you need to add rules further downstream, for example at your router or ISP, or use an external proxy such as a CDN or other cloud‑based DDoS protection service.

-The ModSecurity WAF can protect you from application‑level DDoS attacks, which exploit requests that cause a lot of work to be done on the backend, such as requests that make multiple database queries or cause scripts to run.
+NGINX ModSecurity WAF can protect you from application‑level DDoS attacks, which exploit requests that cause a lot of work to be done on the backend, such as requests that make multiple database queries or cause scripts to run.
 Attackers can exploit these vulnerabilities by repeatedly making such requests to keep application servers busy and unable to process real user requests.
 This type of DDoS attack appeals to attackers because it doesn’t require as many resources as a volumetric attack.

-The ModSecurity WAF module is fully supported 24/7 by NGINX, Inc., so there’s just one number to call if something goes wrong.
-Support includes installation, configuration, and troubleshooting of both the ModSecurity WAF module and the OWASP CRS.
+The NGINX ModSecurity WAF module is fully supported 24/7 by NGINX, Inc., so there’s just one number to call if something goes wrong.
+Support includes installation, configuration, and troubleshooting of both the NGINX ModSecurity WAF module and the OWASP CRS.
 You can deploy custom rules of your own, but they are not supported.

-- Installing the NGINX Plus with ModSecurity WAF
+- Installing the NGINX ModSecurity WAF

-Try the ModSecurity WAF for Free Today
+Try NGINX ModSecurity WAF for Free Today